Tianmian sauce: Preparation

 Although terms such as "sweet bean sauce" and "sweet bean paste" are used to describe the sauce, it is primarily made from fermented wheat flour.
 A mixture of approximately 19 portions of wheat flour to one portion of soybean is used.
-The fermentation starter is made from dried or stale mantou (a steamed bread), wrapped in a variety of muskmelon known as miangua and then bound and hung in a cool, dark place until completely dried.
+The fermentation starter is made from dried or stale mantou (a steamed bread), wrapped in a variety of true melon known as miangua and then bound and hung in a cool, dark place until completely dried.
 During the fermentation process, the glucose and maltose give the paste its distinctive sweet taste.

 Variations and uses

 Chinese varieties

-Similar to hoisin sauce, sweet bean sauce may be used in dishes such as Peking Duck.
+Similar to hoisin sauce, sweet bean sauce may be used in dishes such as Peking duck.
 It is also used as a sweeter substitute for saltier yellow soybean paste.
 In Northern China, the sauce is also eaten with raw scallions.

 There are many different types of sweet bean sauces.
 Recipes and methods of production vary depending on the geographical region and on manufacturer preferences.
 In northern China, more sugar is added to the sauce.
 In southern China, mantou flour instead of sugar is commonly used as the main ingredient.
 Traditionally, high-quality sweet bean sauces owe their sweet flavor to the fermentation of starches rather than to the addition of refined sugar.

 Sweet bean sauce can be found in standard Asian supermarkets under various English names.
-In Chinese, it is written 甜面酱.
+In Chinese, it is written 甜麵醬.